v-dev/ubuntu1404x64-simple-desktop/README.md

 ubuntu1404x64-simple-desktop
 ============================

-vagrant base box using virtualbox provider.
+Link to public vagrant base box using virtualbox provider.
 It is Ubuntu 14.04 x64 Desktop with plain GUI.